 Both logic level and standard MOSFETs can be used.
-The reference designs derive gate drive from the 12 V supply which is generally available in most computer systems and utilize logic level MOSFETs.
-A charge pump may be easily implemented to support 5.0 V only systems.
+The reference designs derive gate drive from the 12 V supply which is generally available in most computer systems and use logic level MOSFETs.
+A charge pump may be easily implemented to support 5.0 V or 12 V only systems (maximum of 20 V).
 Multiple MOSFETs may be paralleled to reduce losses and improve efficiency and thermal management.

 Voltage applied to the MOSFET gates depends on the application circuit used.
 Both upper and lower gate driver outputs are specified to drive to within 1.5 V of ground when in the low state and to within 2.0 V of their respective bias supplies when in the high state.
 In practice, the MOSFET gates will be driven rail to rail due to overshoot caused by the capacitive load they present to the controller IC.
-For the typical application where $V{CC1} = V{CC2} = 12 V$ and 5.0 V is used as the source for the regulator output current, the following gate drive is provided;
+For the typical application where $V{CC1} = V{CC2} = 12$ V and 5.0 V is used as the source for the regulator output current, the following gate drive is provided;

-$V{GATE(H)} = 12 V - 5.0 V = 7.0 V, V{GATE(L)} = 12 V$ (see Figure 19.)
+$$V{GATE(H)} = 12 V - 5.0 V = 7.0 V$$ , $V{GATE(L)} = 12 V$ (see Figure 19.)